jllados/TCoffee-MEL/README.md

-TCoffee v.11 with Memory Efficient Library reduction - JCB 2016 TCoffee-MEL
+TCoffee v.11 with Memory Efficient Library reduction TCoffee-MEL
 =========
 T-Coffee is a collection of tools for Computing, Evaluating and Manipulating